diegoami/Diplado/README.md

 ## COMPILING

 * Set up Python 2.7
+* Make a copy of your Native Module directory
-* Edit `source/module_info.py` to point of the directory of your module
+* Edit `source/module_info.py` to point of the directory of your new module
 * Edit `build_module_lav.bat` to point to the location of your Python 2
 * Execute `build_module_lav.bat`

-## Binary

-Binary not available yet, as the original mod has not been released by the author, therefore it is